ArtTucker/mental_health_and_economics/README.md

 - Danielle Stauffer : [branch](https://github.com/ArtTucker/mental_health_and_economics/tree/Stauffer_Branch)

 # Data Source/ Pre-Processing
 This data comes from Open Sourcing Mental Illness, a nonprofit dedicated to raising awareness, educating, and providing resources to support mental wellness in the tech and open-source communities.
 The survey contains 1,434 responses, and measures attitudes towards mental health among tech workers with and without a mental health disorder.
 The analysis included 1,004 responses after data cleaning.
 Data was filtered or dropped by these criteria:
 1. Dropped rows/respondents by people who work for a company, and are NOT self-employed
-3. Reduced rows/respondents by people who lived in countries where over 30 people contributed to the survey.
+2. Reduced rows/respondents by people who lived in countries where over 30 people contributed to the survey.
-4. Removed columns/answers to survey questions with over 75% NaN
+3. Removed columns/answers to survey questions with over 75% NaN
-5. Re-code values entries in the age column.
+4. Re-code values entries in the age column.
-6. Re-code values entries in the work-position column for consistency purpose.
+5. Re-code values entries in the work-position column for consistency purpose.
-7. Bins together values in the company-size column as some entries were not usable yet.
+6. Bins together values in the company-size column as some entries were not usable yet.
-8. Re-code values entries in the medical-leave column for consistency purpose.
+7. Re-code values entries in the medical-leave column for consistency purpose.
-9. Re-code gender column to address inconsistent entries.
+8. Re-code gender column to address inconsistent entries.
-10. Ensure answers consistency for mh-family-history, mh-sought-pro_tx, mh-dx-past, mh-coverage, prev-mh-benefits, prev-employers, country-live.
+9. Ensure answers consistency for mh-family-history, mh-sought-pro_tx, mh-dx-past, mh-coverage, prev-mh-benefits, prev-employers, country-live.

 \
 Pandas/Python supported this pre-processing of information.

 # Database
 To host information and ensure public access across 6 members, Amazon Web services hosts the information.
-An SQL, relational database creates tables and links them by primary and foreign keys across years.
+An SQL relational database creates tables and links them by primary and foreign keys across years.
 Postgres and pgadmin best suited the project because the survey only contains about a 1000 records.
 Other benefits included:
 \
 •	Data structure.
 \